What is Invoice Factoring? – Convert Invoices to Capital

 How much does Invoice Factoring cost?

-Invoice factoring is considered one of the more expensive small business financing strategies, but it’s sometimes difficult to assess the full costs.
+Business factoring is considered one of the more expensive small business financing strategies, but it’s sometimes difficult to assess the full costs.
 It’s also challenging to determine because each company has different financing structures and service fees.

 The discount rate, or factoring fee, is the highest cost, and your company loses that money right off the top.
 Factoring fees are usually based on how long it takes for customers to pay their invoices.
 Businesses with a net 30 invoice cycle will get a lower rate than businesses with a 60 or 90-day cycle.

-Another question of cost is whether you use recourse or non-recourse factoring and the reliability of your customers.
+Another question of cost is whether you use recourse or non-recourse factoring, and the reliability of your customers.
 With recourse factoring, you’re responsible if a customer doesn’t pay their invoices.
 Non-recourse factoring costs more but comes with the protection of the factoring company taking the financial hit if a customer doesn’t pay.

 One way to help mitigate the cost is with price setting.
 If your business has the leeway to charge customers slightly more, the price increase can help offset the money lost when factoring invoices.